-Western capitals and security analysts say the Wagner Group surreptitiously works on behalf of the Kremlin, and is bankrolled by 60-year-old Saint Petersburg businessman Yevgeny Prigozhin.
+Western capitals and security analysts say the Wagner Group surreptitiously works on behalf of the Kremlin, and is bankrolled by 60-year-old St. Petersburg businessman Yevgeny Prigozhin.

 The Carnegie Endowment for International Peace think-tank has described Wagner as "one of Moscow's worst kept secrets".